Ivan-wang/audiovibe/README.md

   ```

 #####	2.2 configure environment
-Git clone the repo, and switch to corresponding branch <br>
+Git clone the repo, and switch to corresponding branch.
 Install all needed packages by pip
   ```bash
   pip3 install -r pip_requirements.txt
   ```